-Art in the Morning - A Lovely Gift Book for Weddings and Graduation!
-Give a gift of kindness and color.
-Now in its seventh year, Art in the Morning is my once-weekly email of a new painting hot off my easel.
+Art in the Morning - A Lovely Gift Book of kindness and color.
+Now in its eighth year, Art in the Morning is my once-weekly day-brightener email of a new painting hot off my easel.
+(Sign up to receive it!)

 Check out the reviews at Amazon.
 Just send me an email.
 I can personalize it to the special person on your list.

 The Book!
-One of the results of my "Art in the Morning," is this exciting book of radiant color - created in response to several requests to make a book of my first year of weekly paintings and musings.
+One of the results of my "Art in the Morning," is this fun book of radiant color - created in response to several requests to make a book of my first year of weekly paintings and musings.
 Here it is!
-It includes fun reactions and anecdotes thoughts from A.M. readers about each painting...
-It becomes something of a little a village.
+It includes anecdotes and thoughts from A.M. readers about each painting...
+It becomes something of a little art village.

 Linen Hardcover with dust jacket, 8" x 10"